 The Authority is a participant in a joint venture, the Regional Metropolitan Utility Authority ("RMUA").
 RMUA was created to operate a sewage treatment facility.
-The Authority contributes approximately one-half of RMUA's operating and capital budget and operates a facility for RMUA.
+The Authority contributes approximately one-half of RMUA's operating and capital budget, operates a facility for RMUA, and leases the facility site to RMUA.
 The City appoints two of the ten trustees with the four other participating cities appointing two trustees each.
 Services are provided approximately 50% each to the City and the City of Broken Arrow, Oklahoma.
 In accordance with the Trust Agreement, the Authority is entitled, on both an interim and final basis, to its pro-rata interest based on its contributions to RMUA.

-The Authority's equity interest was \$38,380 as of June 30, 2022.
-The Authority's other services and charges have been increased to reflect the change in equity interest by \$953 for the year ended June 30, 2022.
-The Authority contributed \$1,623 to RMUA for capital improvements during the year ended June 30, 2022.
+The Authority's equity interest was \$38,225 and \$38,380 as of June 30, 2023 and 2022, respectively.
+The Authority's other services and charges have been increased to reflect the change in equity interest by \$1,205 and \$953 for the years ended June 30, 2023 and 2022, respectively.
+The Authority contributed \$1,050 and \$1,623 to RMUA for capital improvements during the years ended June 30, 2023 and 2022, respectively.